thephez/readme-dash-core/v0.14.1/Core Reference/Transactions/Raw Transaction Format.md

 | *Varies* | extra_payload size | compactSize uint | *Added by DIP2 in v0.13.0*<br><br>Variable number of bytes of extra payload for DIP2-based special transactions
 | *Varies* | extra_payload | blob               | *Added by DIP2 in v0.13.0*<br><br>Special transaction payload.

-A transaction may have multiple inputs and outputs, so the txIn and txOut structures may recur within a transaction.
-CompactSize unsigned integers are a form of variable-length integers; they are described in the [CompactSize section](core-ref-transactions-compactsize-unsigned-integers).
+A transaction may have multiple <<glossary:inputs>> and <<glossary:outputs>>, so the txIn and txOut structures may recur within a transaction. <<glossary:CompactSize unsigned integers>> are a form of variable-length integers; they are described in the [CompactSize section](core-ref-transactions-compactsize-unsigned-integers).

 # JSON-RPC Responses

-When retrieving transaction data via Dash Core RPCs (e.g. the `getrawtransaction` RPC), the transaction data is returned in the following format.
+When retrieving transaction data via Dash Core RPCs (e.g. the [`getrawtransaction` RPC](core-api-ref-remote-procedure-calls-raw-transactions#section-getrawtransaction)), the transaction data is returned in the following format.

 Version 1 and 2 Transaction Structure (prior to DIP2 activation in Dash Core v0.13.0):
 ``` json